ZandaCross96SD/pwn.college_Aditya/Pondering Paths/implicit relative path.md

 # IMPLICIT RELATIVE PATH
 ## OBJECTIVE
-to execute a program in the current directory, using . like in the previous levels
+to execute a program in the current directory, using (.) like in the previous challenge.
 ## MY SOLVE
 **Flag:** `pwn.college{ID866EIv3URzjS3fSMEtEzrZeWF.QXxUTN0wSN5AzNzEzW}`
+In this challenge I first changed the current directory to challenge and then when in challenge i invoked run using . as substitution for current working directory.
 ```bash
 hacker@paths~implicit-relative-path:~$ cd /challenge
 hacker@paths~implicit-relative-path:/challenge$ ./run